ltenny/ltenny.github.io/privacy.md

 ## Our Privacy Policy

-At Tenny Research, LLC we believe privacy is a human right.
+At Tenny Research LLC we believe privacy is a human right.
 As such, we are careful to collect only the absolute minimum amount of personal information, to guard it carefully, and to always keep you in control.
 We have created this Privacy Policy to explain how we collect, use, disclose and process personal information in connection with operating our business.
-This Privacy Policy describes the practices concerning the information collected by Tenny Research, LLC.
-Tenny Research, LLC is the controller of your personal information.
+This Privacy Policy describes the practices concerning the information collected by Tenny Research LLC.
+Tenny Research LLC is the controller of your personal information.

 This Privacy Policy applies to our mobile applications and any services we provide on which this Privacy Policy is posted, and our collection of information from our corresponding social media pages.
 In addition to describing how we collect, use, disclose and otherwise process personal information, this Privacy Policy explains the rights and choices available to individuals with respect to their personal information.